 Offer Multiple Ways to Engage

-When it comes to participation, some girls feel totally comfortable jumping right in and typing in the chatbox, unmuting to add to the conversation, and using emojis to express themselves.
+When it comes to participation, some people feel totally comfortable jumping right in and typing in the chatbox, unmuting to add to the conversation, and using emojis to express themselves.
 Others…not so much.
-Ensure that you’re hearing from everyone by giving girls various ways to contribute during your meetings: do a go-around so everyone has a chance to talk, respond in the chatbox, raise their hand and wait to be called on, or use the polling tool to get feedback.
+Ensure that you’re hearing from everyone by giving participants various ways to contribute during your meetings: do a go-around so everyone has a chance to talk, respond in the chatbox, raise their hand and wait to be called on, or use the polling tool to get feedback.

 Let Your Girls Know You “See” Them